zouzhekang/YJYpaper/README.md

 13. Reference format does not comply with Wuhan University School of Economics and Management master's thesis standards
 References [100] to [107], no space between number and name (after ])

+14. **Systematic Misuse of Pollak (2004): Misrepresentation of Intergenerational Domestic Violence Model**

+The thesis repeatedly cites Pollak (2004)'s "Intergenerational Model of Domestic Violence" but demonstrates severe misinterpretation and academic misrepresentation across multiple instances:

+**Misuse Case 1: Misrepresenting "Social Transmission" as "Genetic Inheritance"**

+Thesis Quote:
+>The impact of domestic violence is not only reflected in the present; research shows that domestic violence has intergenerational genetic characteristics, meaning that people who grow up in violent families tend to pass on violent behavior (Pollak, 2004).

+**Critical Analysis**:
+- Pollak (2004) discusses "intergenerational transmission" emphasizing social learning mechanisms, not biological inheritance
+- The original paper explicitly describes "behavioral strategies or scripts transmitted from parents to children" as a social phenomenon
+- The thesis's use of "genetic characteristics" (代际遗传特征) and "pass on genetic behavior" fundamentally misrepresents Pollak's social transmission framework
+- This constitutes academic misrepresentation by suggesting biological causation where none exists in the source material

+**Misuse Case 2: Incorrect Attribution to Bargaining Theory Framework**

+Thesis Quote:
+>In family bargaining power, economists often view domestic violence as an expressive behavior, meaning that domestic violence directly brings utility to the perpetrator.
+The cause of this violent tendency may be witnessing or experiencing domestic violence during childhood (Bowlus and Seitz, 2006; Pollak, 2004).
+According to bargaining theory, violence is merely a behavior that increases the perpetrator's utility while decreasing the victim's utility.
+Therefore, the family will bargain over the optimal level of violence and compensate the victim through monetary transfers.

+**Critical Analysis**:
+- Pollak (2004) explicitly states: "In this paper I ignore bargaining and rational choice in order to focus on... the intergenerational correlation of domestic violence"
+- The original employs probabilistic propensity models rather than utility maximization or strategic negotiation frameworks
+- The thesis incorrectly attributes bargaining theory concepts ("optimal violence levels," "monetary transfers") to Pollak's work
+- This represents fundamental academic misattribution, as Pollak's methodology explicitly avoids the theoretical framework the thesis claims he employs

+**Misuse Case 3: Gender-Selective Misinterpretation**

+Thesis Quote:
+>Additionally, some literature has moved beyond single-generation families to analyze male violence motives from other perspectives: Pollak (2004) constructed a model of intergenerational transmission of domestic violence, arguing that the probability of domestic violence in the parental generation is positively correlated with the probability of domestic violence in the offspring generation.

+**Critical Analysis**:
+- While the correlation claim is accurate, the framing as analysis of "male violence motives" is reductive and misleading
+- Pollak (2004) explicitly examines both genders' roles: men's perpetration propensities and women's tolerance behaviors
+- The original emphasizes "heterogeneity of both men and women is central" to the model
+- The thesis's exclusive focus on "male motives" ignores women's role in the transmission cycle, misrepresenting the paper's comprehensive approach

+**Academic Misconduct Assessment**:
+These misuses constitute serious academic integrity violations:

+- **Literature Misrepresentation**: Transforming social science concepts into biological determinism claims
+- **Theoretical Misattribution**: Assigning theoretical frameworks explicitly rejected by the original author
+- **Selective Citation**: Extracting partial claims while ignoring contradictory methodological statements
+- **Reader Deception**: Creating false impressions about established academic literature

+The systematic nature of these misrepresentations suggests either fundamental misunderstanding of the source material or deliberate mischaracterization to support predetermined conclusions.
+Both scenarios represent serious violations of academic scholarship standards.

 ## 📝 Academic Integrity Assessment